 - Update your existing plan with this fresh information, or create a new plan using our free business plan template.

 - research your industry – looking for trends and opportunities to grow your business

 - involve your staff as they may have suggestions for improvement – if they're involved in the development, they'll be more likely to support the new plans

 - look at your financial results critically and identify areas where improvements in income and expenses can be made.

 - Note any variances and review any unfavourable results – document actions to rectify these issues.

 - Decide if your profit and loss budget is still achievable – if it isn't, then create a new profit and loss budget.

 - Review your cash flow forecast in line with expectations for the next six months – make sure you'll have adequate cash flow to support your business.

 When reviewing your profit and loss budget and cash flow forecast:

-- aim for more regular reviews (e.g. monthly) then you will identify problems earlier and have more time to fix any issues identified
+- aim for more regular reviews (e.g. monthly) to identify problems earlier and allow more time to fix any issues identified

 - note down the variances when comparing actual results to anticipated results for both the budget and forecast.
-Where issues are identified, make an action plan e.g. sales revenue collected less than expected, chase up outstanding payments
+Where issues are identified, make an action plan.
+For example, if sales revenue collected is less than expected, chase up outstanding payments

 - prepare separate profit and loss budgets and/or cash flow forecasts for specific larger projects

 - review the assumptions used when you prepared your profit and loss budget and cash flow forecast – as situations and expectations may have changed and this may easily explain any variances noted.